zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2024-09-21】[kangfenmao / cherry-studio](https://github.com/kangfenmao/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers
 * 【2024-09-20】[salesforce / tough-cookie](https://github.com/salesforce/tough-cookie) - RFC6265 Cookies and CookieJar for Node.js
 * 【2024-09-18】[BuilderIO / micro-agent](https://github.com/BuilderIO/micro-agent) - An AI agent that writes (actually useful) code for you
 * 【2024-09-16】[aws-amplify / amplify-ui](https://github.com/aws-amplify/amplify-ui) - Amplify UI is a collection of accessible, themeable, performant React (and more!) components that can connect directly to the cloud.